These great Apple Arcade games will bring out your inner detective

 In this cyberpunk title, you take on the role of Lina, the last human driver-for-hire in Los Ojos.
 You pick which passengers you'll take to their destinations through the Neo Cab app.

-As you take your passengers, or pax, where they need to go, you'll discover that every one of them has their own secrets to tell, or for you to uncover.
+As you take your passengers, or pax, where they need to go, you'll discover that every one of them has their secrets to tell or for you to uncover.
 You'll also need to find out what happened to Savy, Lina's best friend.
-Behind all of this is the continual tension of needing to maintain your perfect driver rating to stay on the road.
+Behind all this is the continual tension of maintaining your perfect driver rating to stay on the road.

-This highly-atmospheric, stylized game encourages you to hang on your humanity as you deal with what every passenger has to throw at you while you navigate the city's traffic grid.
+This highly atmospheric, stylized game encourages you to hang on to your humanity as you deal with what every passenger has to throw at you while navigating the city's traffic grid.

-If you're looking for something that's a little off the beaten path, be sure to download Neo Cab through Apple Arcade.
+If you're looking for something that's a little off the beaten path, download Neo Cab through Apple Arcade.

-The Rest
+The Room Two+

+A sequel to the 2012 award-winning The Room, The Room Two leads you into a similar "Null-based dimension" with one simple task: find the way out.
+But, of course, that task isn't nearly so simple when escaping one room just leads to another, all the while facing increasingly challenging puzzles to find the exit.

+The Room Two furthers the story with mysterious letters from a friend who also found themselves trapped in this Null dimension.
+The letters warn you to move through the rooms quickly... or else.

 Murder Mystery Machine

-You follow two detectives, Cassandra Clarke and Nate Houston, in their investigation of what seems to be a simple murder.
-As the detectives investigate, they find themselves roped into a complex series of related crimes.
+In their investigation of what seems to be a simple murder, you follow two detectives, Cassandra Clarke and Nate Houston.
+But, as the detectives investigate, they find themselves roped into a complex series of related crimes.

 The game is episodic, with three episodes available in-game right now.
 And because this is available through Apple Arcade, you won't have to pay extra for new episodes.